fnands/fnands.github.io/_posts/2024-01-02-pansharpening-intro-python.md

 The most prominent artefacting occurs in the white lines in the "satellites", i.e. in areas where there is a sudden change from one colour to another.

-In order to more clearly see the differences betwen the two cases, let us create a difference map:
+In order to more clearly see the differences between the two cases, let us create a difference map:

 ```python